muchirijane/git_one/README.md

 # git_one
-one the git summary text you will see my short notes on git commands.
+In the git summary text you will see my short notes on git commands.
 Hope they will be helpful.